roubachof/Sharpnado.Shadows/README.md

 #### SingleShade

 You can also use the `SingleShade` markup extension if you just have one shadow.
-It will remove that xaml elements:
+It will remove some xaml elements:

 ```xml
 <sh:Shadows CornerRadius="30"